-Clinical inputs regarding the efficacy of oral semaglutide compared to (1) ongoing background antihyperglycemic treatment, (2) sitagliptin, (3)empagliflozin, and (4) liraglutide on intermediate outcomes such as HbA1c and body weight were derived from the head-to-head PIONEER trials.^{65,66,71} We also utilized the NMA of PIONEER 6, SUSTAIN 6, and the comparator CVOTs^{9-11,69} to obtain hazard ratios for each comparator for MACE, CHF, and renal failure outcomes (Table 4.4); hazard ratios were applied to the UKPDS OM2 estimated baseline rate from each NHANES patient's individual characteristics (utilized as the estimated event rates for the ongoing background antihyperglycemic treatment) to derive the outcome rates for oral semaglutide, sitagliptin, empagliflozin, and liraglutide in the model.
-Specifically, the NMA-derived hazard ratios for oral semaglutide versus placebo were applied to the baseline UKPDS OM2 equations to derive rates for oral semaglutide, while the rates for sitagliptin (except for nephropathy), empagliflozin, and liraglutide were derived by first applying the oral semaglutide versus placebo hazard ratios, then applying each comparators' hazard ratio versus oral semaglutide.
+Clinical inputs regarding the efficacy of oral semaglutide compared to (1) ongoing background antihyperglycemic treatment, (2) sitagliptin, (3)empagliflozin, and (4) liraglutide on intermediate outcomes such as HbA1c and body weight were derived from the head-to-head PIONEER trials.^{8,12,14} We also utilized the NMA of PIONEER 6, SUSTAIN 6, and the comparator CVOTs^{9,16-18} to obtain hazard ratios for each comparator for MACE, CHF, and renal failure outcomes (Table 4.4); hazard ratios were applied to the UKPDS OM2 estimated baseline rate from each NHANES patient's individual characteristics (utilized as the estimated event rates for the ongoing background antihyperglycemic treatment) to derive the outcome rates for oral semaglutide, sitagliptin, empagliflozin, and liraglutide in the model.
+Specifically, the NMA-derived hazard ratios for oral semaglutide versus placebo were applied to the baseline UKPDS OM2 equations to derive rates for oral semaglutide, while the rates for sitagliptin (except for nephropathy), empagliflozin, and liraglutide were derived by first applying the oral semaglutide.
 We assumed no effect on nephropathy for sitagliptin because no data exist for this outcome.
 No hazard ratio calibration was used for the background treatment comparator.